JaySofranko/ImageToMinecraftPixelArt/README.md

 You can do this by navigating to the repository directory in the terminal/command prompt:

-cd path/to/your/project (Whatever you saved it as) Default:
+cd path/to/your/project (Whatever you saved it as) example: cd /home/user/Downloads/ImageToMinecraftPixelArt

 Then, install the dependencies using requirements.txt: